-This is a special class for history majors which introduces them to the process of researching, writing, and presenting an original historical research project.
+This is a special class for history majors which introduces the process of researching, writing and presenting an original historical research project.

-These are small-sized courses (up to 15) designed to give students opportunities to master historical research, writing, and oral communication.
+These are small-sized courses (up to 15 students) designed to give students opportunities to master historical research, writing and oral communication.
 These courses focus on closely defined periods /geographic areas or key historical developments, and encourage students to identify and pursue their own original research interests within this framework.
 They are taught in conjunction with parallel graduate courses at the 6000 level.

 Senior Thesis (HIST 4950)

 This is the capstone course of the history major.
 In HIST 4950, students conduct independent and original historical research.
 Toward the end of the semester, students will give a public presentation of their work and submit a research paper.